 The best wood species to use on your floating stairs is one that will hold up to daily use, is structurally sound, and is also breath-taking.
 The best species for you to choose will depend on your sense of style and the nature of your project.

 Viewrail carries many wood species that will work well as treads on contemporary staircases.
 Each will give you a premium product that is as beautiful as it is strong.
 Below you will find a breakdown of the costs and benefits of the top wood species Viewrail offers for floating stairs, as well as a recommendation order supported by over 15 years of working with lumber.
-Viewrail recommends these wood species in the following order:
+Viewrail recommends these wood species for floating stairs, though not necessarily in the following order:

 - Red Oak

 The following chart will give you some quick facts about each of these species, as well as their rating on the Janka scale (the Janka scale assigns each wood species a rating for its hardness out of a maximum 4000).

 Why these Wood Species?

 We offer over 15 different wood species but we have narrowed it down to these 6 because of three factors: stability, finishing quality, and overall aesthetic value.
 Each of these wood species will remain stable for the lifetime of the stairway, accept a wide variety of finishes well, and are beautiful woods.

 Taking the Next Step with FLIGHT